osrf/gazebo_tutorials/build_robot/tutorial.md

     The two joints rotate about the y axis `<xyz>0 1 0</xyz>`, and connect each wheel to the chassis.

 1. Start gazebo, and insert your model.
-Click on the three white rectangles to the right of the screen and drag them to the left.
+Click on the dots to the right of the screen and drag them to the left.

 1. A new window should appear that contains various controllers for each joint. (**Note** Make sure the model you want to control is selected)